focardozom/machine-learning-latin-america/README.md

 > [!IMPORTANT]

-> This project was develop with the support of the *Expanding the Use of Collaborative Data Science at UM* Fall 2022 from the [Frost Institute for Data Science and Computing IDSC](https://idsc.miami.edu) from the University of Miami.
+This project was developed with the support of the *Expanding the Use of Collaborative Data Science at UM* initiative during the Fall of 2023 by the [Frost Institute for Data Science and Computing (IDSC)](https://idsc.miami.edu) at the University of Miami.

 ### Background :bulb: